dinde451/jarr.d1/Jarulfs_Guide.md

 can always see you, even with max reduced light radius, regardless of whether or not you have a line of sight to them and regardless of the distance.
 They will fade in at a distance of 4-Intf and fade away at a distance of 6-Intf.
-See chapter 5.3.3 for information about the intelligence factor (Intf).
+See CHAPTER_LINK_attack-types for information about the intelligence factor (Intf).

 2 While moving away from you (after getting hit), the Illusion Weavers